fairlearn/fairlearn/docs/user_guide/mitigation.rst

       - DP, EO, TPRP, FPRP, ERP, BGL
    *  - :class:`~fairlearn.postprocessing.Thresholder`
-      - Postprocessing algorithm that outputs a binary prediction and allows the user to manually specify group-specific thresholds.
+      - Postprocessing algorithm that outputs a binary prediction and allows the user to manually specify group-specific decision thresholds.
       - ✔
       - ✘
       - N/A
    *  - :class:`~fairlearn.postprocessing.RejectOptionClassifier`
-      - Postprocessing algorithm based on the paper *Decision Theory for Discrimination-aware Classification* [#4]_.
-This algorithm alters decisions made with low certainty in favor of the deprived group.
+      - Postprocessing algorithm based on the paper *Decision Theory for Discrimination-aware Classification* :footcite:`kamiran2012rejectoptionclassifier`.
+        This algorithm alters decisions made with low certainty in favor of the group to upselect.
       - ✔
       - ✘
       - N/A